A Bottle of Dew Summary and Explanation

 CBSE Class 6 English Unit 1 – Fables and Folk Tales Chapter 1 A Bottle of Dew Summary, Explanation along with Difficult Word Meanings from Poorvi Book

-- A Bottle of Dew Introduction
+A Bottle of Dew Quick Overview

 - A Bottle of Dew Summary